 |Corsair||VS 2012 orange|

 Final Words On The PSU Hierarchy

-It’s fundamental to accentuate this isn’t a definitive and final PSU hierarchy list.
-Like many things in technology, power supply units evolve and their rankings are subject to constant change.
+It’s fundamental to accentuate that this isn’t a definitive and final PSU hierarchy list.
+Just like many things in the technology world, power supply units evolve and their rankings are subject to constant change.

 You can refer to the tier list on Linus Tech Tips for more information about PSUs.